 Instructions

-For each faculty member, list the following:
+For each faculty member with any level of effort on this application (with or without salary support), list the following:

 Faculty Member.
 List participating faculty members in alphabetical order by last name, in the format Last Name, First Name and Middle Initial.